-Reading Finnegans Wake tend to be a destabilizing experience in a lot of different ways.
+Reading Finnegans Wake tends to be a destabilizing experience in a lot of different ways.
 It’s a socially destabilizing book.
 It undermines nationalistic, linguistic, cultural identities–and it specifically works against fascism.
 In an introductory essay on Finnegans Wake, Len Platt writes,

 As the Wake is a book obsessed by story telling, so it is a book that desperately tries to establish meaning.
 But just as its narrative is subject to the most severe disruptions and dislocations, so with its drive towards truth telling and knowledge.
 As virtually any phrase, sentence, paragraph or page will show, the capacity of the Wake for communication is constantly under seige, at every level from the single word, to the sentence, passage, page, episode, and, indeed, the book.
 It is not that the Wake has no meaning, or that it produces from its bizarre amalgamations some version of superior meaning.
 The typical condition of the Wake is rather that it has over-meaning, too many competing possibilities which run entirely counter to the expectations raised by the will to knowledge, equally so characteristic of the Wake.

-For Luhmann, meaning is an actualization or selection from among an uncrossable horizon of possibilities.
+For Luhmann, meaning is an actualization or selection from an uncrossable horizon of possibilities.
 Meaning is a two-sided form with the actualized meaning on the marked side and all the other potential/unselected meanings on the unmarked side.
 The communication system selects a meaning from a horizon of possibilities.
 Meaning is always contingent; the selected meaning is never the only possible meaning.
 The possible or virtual meanings not chosen remain latent and can be selected later if the opportunity arises.

 As Baecker discusses, in society there is always a surplus of meaning, which can be thought of as a structure or medial substratum.
 Here’s an example: The font color palette in a word processor is the medial substratum, and a user selects from this palette–actualizing just one possibility.
 The other colors, of course, remain latent; they aren’t forgotten.
 So in order for a shade of red to be a color, there must be all the other colors that are not that color.
 There must be a surplus of colors, just as there must be a surplus of meanings in communication.